 If your PSA is elevated after you have already been treated for prostate cancer, it’s understandable if you’re not anxious to have a biopsy.

 Here’s the good news.
 A fast, simple, non-invasive PET/CT scan with a special radiotracer called Axumin could get you the answers you need.
 More sensitive than CT scans or bone scans, which can only find recurrent prostate cancer at higher PSA levels, PET/CT with Axumin can detect disease even if your score is under 10.
 And it can also tell you whether the cancer has spread elsewhere.

-PET/CT WITH PLYARIFY®
+PET/CT WITH PLYARIFY® **Available to MEDICARE patients**

 With metastatic prostate cancer incidence on the rise according to the American Cancer Society, early detection is more important than ever.
 Princeton Radiology introduces PET/CT with PYLARIFY®, a powerful solution that was recently approved for coverage by the Centers for Medicare and Medicaid Services (CMS).